adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/image/v1/image/readme.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Image
+# Image
-====
-Image component written in HTL for rendering an adaptive image within campaign content based on the [Image Core Component](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/image/v3/image)
+Extensible image component for the Core Email Components for composing campaign content written in HTL and based on the [Image Core Component](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/image/v3/image)

 ## Features
 * Linkable to content pages, external URLs or page anchors